-Finally, we find evidence for a strong effect of demographics on the relationship between inflation expectations and income growth expectations.
+Finally, we find evidence that demographic characteristics are strongly associated with the relationship between inflation expectations and income growth expectations.
 For this exercise, we separate our sample based on how the survey respondents identified themselves as male or female and their self-reported annual income (less than \$50,000, between \$50,000 and \$100,000, and more than \$100,000).
 We only report the IV results, displayed in Table 4.